-26 LANDMARK Foundation & Argonne National Laboratory, 2018 "Summary Report Conceptual Design of a Pilot-Scale Pyroprocessing Facility", April 2018.
+&lt;sup>24 LANDMARK Foundation & Argonne National Laboratory, 2018 "Summary Report Conceptual Design of a Pilot-Scale Pyroprocessing Facility", April 2018.

-27 Washington Savannah River Company, 2007, "Engineering Alternative Studies for Separations Summary Report," EAS-G-ESR-G-00049, June 2007.
+&lt;sup>25 Washington Savannah River Company, 2007, "Engineering Alternative Studies for Separations Summary Report," EAS-G-ESR-G-00049, June 2007.
 (This document has a restricted distribution, may be proprietary, or both, and is not publicly releasable.)

-28 See the NRC's definition of low-level waste and the waste classification tables promulgated in 10 CFR 61.55 for more information.
+&lt;sup>26 See the NRC's definition of low-level waste and the waste classification tables promulgated in 10 CFR 61.55 for more information.

-29 Generally, in-process monitoring would complete measurement and analysis within two minutes.
-Longer times are not considered non-responsive to this FOA, but applicants would need to justify how the proposed technology can provide satisfactory predictive, in-process monitoring results.

-benefit future safeguards/monitoring.
+- 4. Accurate and predictive UNF process monitoring: ARPA-E is seeking technologies that enable the accurate, in-process monitoring of SNM during UNF reprocessing.
+A program target is the development of approaches that would enable accurate prediction (within 1% uncertainty) of the post-process accountancy value assessed using offline approaches.
+Such technologies would be transformative in their ability to mitigate in-process diversion of UNF, enable off-site monitoring, provide substantially improved process control, and benefit future safeguards/monitoring.
 Process monitoring could also show early detection of potential process upsets, increase overall facility safety, and improve predictive maintenance of reprocessing facilities.
-For these reasons, ARPA-E anticipates joint-use technologies30 could provide an overall cost benefit to the facility and would thus naturally incentivize participation in safeguards efforts.

-5. Development of UNF separations that do not produce pure plutonium streams: The currently used commercial UNF separations process, PUREX, produces a pure plutonium stream.
+For these reasons, ARPA-E anticipates joint-use technologies could provide an overall cost benefit to the facility and would thus naturally incentivize participation in safeguards efforts. - 5.
+Development of UNF separations that do not produce pure plutonium streams: The currently used commercial UNF separations process, PUREX, produces a pure plutonium stream.
 Separations that develop a co-recovered actinide product, either U/Pu or U/TRU, would represent a lower proliferation risk and are consistent with CURIE program goals of increasing the overall proliferation resistance of reprocessing technologies and products.